 Go one step further and find information on the actual individual who will be interviewing you.
-Find out where they’re from, where they have worked or what they are in to.
+Find out where they are from, where they have worked or what they are into.

 If you find something that you can relate to, try dropping it into the interview and see if they bite.
 This interview tip is rarely used but it is very effective.